-- Small class sizes make a big difference
+- Our small class sizes make a big difference

 - Boys learn better in an all-boys school

-One of our prior blogs, Do Boys Learn Better in an All-Boys School?, goes into detail about these benefits.
+Bridgedale is an all-boys school.
+Again, check out another of our prior blogs, Do Boys Learn Better in an All-Boys School?, to learn more about the benefits.

 - Competitive boys in a competitive environment